Grab the Macro Gear Guide

-The ultimate goal of newborn photography is capturing the essence of that little person whilst they’re still very new to the world.
-Because that very newness will grow and change in a heartbeat, and you want a visual record of it before it’s gone forever will make a world of difference.
+The ultimate goal of newborn photography is to capture the essence of that little person whilst they’re still very new to the world.
+Because that very newness will grow and change in a heartbeat, having a visual record of it before it’s gone forever will make a world of difference.
 Especially the tiny, cute sweet details!
 You want to get up close to those to really highlight them!
 This is where macro lens photography comes into play…

-A specialist macro lens allows you to focus much closer than regular lenses, which is why it can be used for any subject that is very tiny.
-Think about it… is there anything smaller than the eyelashes of a newborn baby?
+A specialist macro lens allows you to focus much closer than regular lenses, which is why it can be used for any very tiny subject.
+Think about it…is there anything smaller than the eyelashes of a newborn baby?

-Award winning Tasmanian Newborn & Maternity Photographer Peta Nikel creates beautiful macro images in her newborn work.
-Peta contributed some of her images and professional tips when using a macro lens for newborn photography, to help us write this tutorial.
+Award-winning Tasmanian Newborn & Maternity Photographer Peta Nikel creates beautiful macro photos in her newborn work.
+Peta contributed some of her images and professional tips when using a macro lens for baby photography to help us write this tutorial.

-So whatever your minimum shutter speed you would normally use to combat hand shake in normal shooting situations, increase that.
-As a guide, aim for a minimum of 1/250 and if you have to, embrace ISO to enable you to do that.
+So whatever the minimum shutter speed you would usually use to combat hand shaking in everyday shooting situations, increase that.
+As a guide, aim for a minimum of 1/250.
+If you have to, embrace ISO to enable you to do that.

 I always use manual focus when shooting macro.
 Working with such a shallow depth of field, manual focus allows me to be more precise.